TianLongMengXue/learn-ckecklist/README.en.md

 ## Branch directory and file description

-“notes”: C language notes organized by "c-note. md" in the directory.
+### Directory “notes”is a directory of note contents.

+File “c-note.md” records C language grammar notes.

+### Books and videos of study of directories.

-“vidoe-learn-HaoBin”: Under the directory is [Teacher Hao Bin's C language course]( https://www.bilibili.com/video/BV1os411h77o ) Some examples in and some test code that came to mind while watching.
+Directory“vidoe-learn-HaoBin”: Under the directory is [Teacher Hao Bin's C language course]( https://www.bilibili.com/video/BV1os411h77o ) Some examples in and some test code that came to mind while watching.o;

-“C-programming-Tan-HaoQiang”: The directory contains the example and exercise code from Teacher Tan Haoqiang's book "C Programming Fifth Edition ".
+Directory“C-programming-Tan-HaoQiang”: The directory contains the example and exercise code from Teacher Tan Haoqiang's book "C Programming Fifth Edition ".

-“C-Primer-plus-version-six”: The directory contains examples and exercise codes from the sixth edition of C Primer Plus.
+Directory“C-Primer-plus-version-six”: The directory contains examples and exercise codes from the sixth edition of C Primer Plus.

-“c-deep-analysis”: Under the directory is [C language deep analysis]( https://www.bilibili.com/video/BV1UZ4y1o7Nm ) Some examples in and some test code that came to mind while watching.
+Directory“c-deep-analysis”: Under the directory is [C language deep analysis]( https://www.bilibili.com/video/BV1UZ4y1o7Nm ) Some examples in and some test code that came to mind while watching.

-“debug” : The 'debug. md' in the directory summarizes various errors and warnings encountered during the learning process.
+### Directory “debug”is the directory for solving the "error and WARN" problems.

+File “debug. md” records the situation when ERROR and WARN occur, and how to resolve them when this situation occurs.